 The San Jose real estate market is a strong seller’s market, and it has been for months.
-Available inventory continues to shrink and demand remains high.
+Available inventory remains low and can’t keep up with the high demand.
 This article is updated monthly with the latest market data.
 Here’s a sample of the latest for San Jose’s single family housing market:

-There was a significantly hotter seller’s market in December 2020 compared to the year before.
+There was a distinctly hotter seller’s market in March 2021 compared to the year before.

-The average sale to list price ratio was 104.1%, a small decrease month over month and 3.5% higher than the year before.
+The average sale to list price ratio was a red hot 110.6%, up 2.7% from last month and 4.6% higher than the year before.

-This spring the market experienced mild unseasonable cooling, a likely result of the pandemic, though it’s been in recovery since and saw increasingly hot markets through summer and into autumn.
-Winter has finally begun to show some mild seasonal cooling.
-This is visible in the San Jose housing market data below, and I’ve also seen it in my own real estate practice.
+Last spring the market experienced mild unseasonable cooling, but from the summer of 2020 on it’s been heating up in San Jose.
+Early winter saw a hint of seasonal cooling, but by mid-winter it was heating right back up again!
+This is shown in the San Jose housing market data below, and I’ve also experienced it in my own real estate practice.

 Something to note, however, is that these charts will not reflect the full effect of the pandemic on the market.
 We have a better view of the impact now that we have a good spread of data to look back on, but it will take a while to see the full picture.
 For now, you can read about Coronavirus’ impact on real estate sales on my other post.